“To develop a complete mind, study the science of art, the art of science. Learn how to see. Realize that everything connects to everything else.”

 STRUCTURE OF THE DAY

-A typical day, at the Direct Care is from 9 to 5.
-The day starts with the team sitting together for meditation, training, case studies and reflections.
-Each group follows its own circle time and warm-up routine.
-The morning sessions included group sessions as well as one on one ABT sessions.
-At lunch the children and adults eat together.
-Every child is buddied with an adult or a peer.
+A typical day, at the Direct Care has been from 9 to 5.
+This routine incorporates meetings, reflective practices, trainings etc for the team.
+Each group follows its own opening ritual followed by two morning sessions that include group sessions as well as one on one ABT sessions.
+At lunch the children and adults eat together, children buddied with adults.
 On any typical day the children are a part of sessions in classrooms as well as outdoor sessions.
-The day ends with a large group closure with the entire group sitting down for meditation.
-Besides the activities at the centre, some children have been going for swimming, some to Kid’s Corner school and others to Ishanya during the week.
-Overnighters are on Friday evenings where some children stay over at each other’s homes till Saturday noon.
+The individual closure-sessions for each group are followed by snack time before end of day.
+Besides the activities at the centre, some children have been going to Kid’s Corner school for Snehasangiti and for Overnighters where on Friday evenings they stay over at each other’s homes till Saturday noon.

-A glimpse of some the sessions that the children are exposed to :
+A glimpse of some of the sessions that the children were exposed to:

 We believe that play is important to a child’s development and learning.
 It is a central way through which most children express their impulse to explore, experiment and understand.
 We explored the children’s response to directive and non-directive play settings and its impact on cognitive, social and emotional domains of learning.
-Some children have been identified and are being exposed to direct interventions using play.
+Some children were identified and were exposed to direct interventions using play.

 Ishanya offers a technology related (computer, apps, video modeling and other handheld devices) intervention to improve communication i.e. communication related to daily living and communication in different scenarios.
 Some children from the centre are a part of twice a week sessions at Ishanya.

-From April onwards we aimed at taking the children for three trips of 3-4 days this year .
+From April onwards we aimed at taking the children for outdoor trips this year.
 These excursions could be to a village that is ready with open arms to welcome our children in their midst or it could also be to spaces that promise outdoor experiences in the lap of nature.
 Each place would epitomise a sense of community and inclusion that organically flows through it.

 The first such trip was to Devaraya Samudra.
 Our children explored the pristine beauty and warm hospitality in untouched corners of our beautiful state, at Devaraya Samudra , a hamlet some 90 km outside of Bangalore between Kolar and Mulbagal in Karnataka, India .
 A new environment, new people, new space , weather that was hot and evenings when it rained, new trekking experiences on the hilly terrains, food cooked and served in way that we usually don’t eat, a new routine for the day.
 The most amazing part of this experience was that the children adapted to each one of these changes in patterns effortlessly.

-A journey that started with a focus on independence goals, social skills and flexibility of patterns is now taking these objectives a notch higher.
-Now we are looking at the children to acknowledge their peers at a deeper level, forge closer relationships through, together, sharing not just Snehadhara as a learning space but also each other’s homes.
+A journey that started with a focus on independence goals, social skills and flexibility of patterns this year took these objectives a notch higher.
+We looked at the children to acknowledge their peers at a deeper level, forge closer relationships through, together, sharing not just Snehadhara as a learning space but also each other’s homes.

-The idea is for 2/3 children to stay over in each other’s homes on Friday nights and spend Saturday there joined by the team from Snehadhara in the morning.
-We are hoping that the children will learn to adapt to a diversity of unfamiliar spaces and adopt them organically as time goes on.
-This adventure will not be possible without the wholehearted support of the parent community.
-We see it enabling greater contact between the children and parents as well as opening further avenues for our children to explore.
+9 families opted for this program and three groups were formed.
+The idea was for 2/3 children to stay over in each other’s homes on Friday nights and spend Saturday there joined by the team from Snehadhara in the morning.
+Each group explored the idea in their own way.
+Some converted it into a shared dining experience and for others a community did evolve out of the original idea of hosting children through Friday night into Saturdays.
+We saw the children adapt to a diversity of unfamiliar spaces, it also enabled greater contact between the children and parents as well as opened further avenues for our children to explore.